ztmarron/git-lab-assignment/README.md

         * make sure you are on the branch that you are merging into (use `git checkout` to get onto it, `git status` to check which branch you are on).
         * the argument to `git merge` is the branch that you will be merging from.
 * There will be some conflicts in this merge.
 This is to help you get comfortable with merge conflicts.
 Feel free to make it up as you go along, EXCEPT for the `random_conflict` file.
     * The `random_conflict` file should come out of the merge with all its steps in order.
+* If you get stuck with a merge, `git merge --abort` will clear out all the changes and let you start over.

 # Submitting the assignment